Horofic/firmware/README.md

-# Tokyo60 firmware
+# Tokyo60 & Hasu HHKB firmware
-My custom tokyo60 firmware
+My custom tokyo60 and Hasu HHKB firmware

 * The `json` file contain the keymap in plaintext
 * The `hex` file contain the keymap in firmware form

-Using this keymap the tokyo60 can be set into bootloader (DFU) mode using `MO(2)` + `j`
+Using this keymap the tokyo60 can be set into bootloader (DFU) mode using `MO(2)` + `j` Since the HHKB uses a custom controller it has to be set into bootloader (DFU) mode using the red switch located on the backside.

 The underglow (if applicable) can be changed using the following combinations
 * `MO(2)` + `q` to select the previous underglow mode
 * `MO(2)` + `w` to toggle the underglow on or off
 * `MO(2)` + `e` to select the next underglow mode

-# Tokyo60 layout
+# Tokyo60 & Hasu HHKB layout
+The HHKB uses an "invisible" 7th layer to simulate the `Esc/~`.
+This layer is activated using `Left shift` or `Right shift`

 ##### Layer 1
 ![layer 1][layer1]
 ##### Layer 2